venominfosec/venominfosec/README.md

 # Alex Poorman
 Penetration Tester at NetSPI

-- 🔭 I’m currently working on automating the penetration testing process for web application, external network, and AWS cloud tests
+- 🔭 I’m working on automating the penetration testing process for web application, external network, and AWS cloud tests
-- 🌱 I’m currently learning how to be a more efficient penetration tester and advanced Python development
+- 🌱 I’m learning how to be a more efficient penetration tester and advanced Python development
-- 👯 I’m looking to collaborate on open source pentesting tool creation

 # Open Source Tools I've Created
 ## NetblockTool